 Since 1975, the Dakota County Community Development Agency (CDA) has been dedicated to providing local, state and federal rental assistance programs to residents of Dakota County.
 These rental assistance programs bring together participants and private market property owners to provide affordable housing options for low-and modest-income households.

 Since 1983, the Dakota County Community Development Agency (CDA) has helped more than 5,000 Dakota County residents purchase their first homes.
 For more information on down payment & closing cost assistance, interest rates, and more, check out the First Time Homebuyer Program.
 Potential homebuyers can also educate themselves on the unknowns of homeownership by participating in the CDA’s Homebuyer Education Workshops.

 The Dakota County Community Development Agency’s Home Improvement Loan Program assists low- and moderate-income homeowners with making repairs and improvements to their homes.

 Homeowner Building Workshop Credit

 Burnsville’s Building and Proactive Inspections divisions offer workshops providing tips, ticks and information to help set expectations about home renovation projects.
 Those who attend are eligible for a $25 discount on their next building permit.
-Watch for information on upcoming workshops on the City’s event calendar.
+Workshops are held in the spring and fall.